|

 Does a contract have to be in writing?

-While most types of contract do not have to be in writing to be binding, the exception is contracts for the sale of land.
-Section 2 of the Law of Property (Miscellaneous Provisions) Act 1989 requires contracts for the sale of land to be in writing.
-In addition, there is a requirement that the contract must incorporate all of the terms of the contract in one document.
-The document must also be signed by all parties.
+While most contracts do not have to be in writing to be binding, the exception is contracts for the sale of land.
+Section 2 of the Law of Property (Miscellaneous Provisions) Act 1989 requires them to be in writing.
+In addition, the contract must incorporate all of the terms of the contract into one document.
+All parties must also sign the document.

 Standard Conditions of Sale

-The terms incorporated into the contract are inevitably the ‘standard conditions of sale’ produced by the Law Society, that are currently in their 5th edition.
-Although there is no requirement for a conveyancing solicitor to use the standard conditions of sale, in practice it’s very unusual to come across a contract that isn’t subject to them.
+The terms incorporated into the contract are inevitably the ‘standard conditions of sale’ produced by the Law Society, which are currently in their 5th edition.
+Although there is no requirement for a conveyancing solicitor to use the standard conditions of sale, it is very unusual to come across a contract that is not subject to them.
 They cover pretty much every foreseeable eventuality arising from a property transaction.
 Two common examples are:

 - What happens in the event of late completion?

-- Who is responsible for insuring the property if the buyer wishes to take up occupation before completion?
+- Who insures the property if the buyer wishes to occupy it before completion?